vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Conversion Rate by Traffic Source](images/q04_conversion_rate_by_traffic_source.png)

-#### Insight

-DFA had the highest conversion rate at 3%, followed by direct traffic at 2% and Google at 1%.
+Insight: DFA had the highest conversion rate at 3%, followed by direct traffic at 2% and Google at 1%.
 Although direct and Google brought much higher visit volume, DFA converted more efficiently, suggesting that traffic quality should be evaluated together with traffic volume.

 ---

 ### Query 05: Average Pageviews by Purchaser Type